James A. Farrell Sr.: Other activities

 Farrell was the inaugural chairman of the National Foreign Trade Council, an institution he helped to set up and which he would continue to chair for many years.
 He also tried to promote interest in foreign trade by supporting institutions such as the School of Foreign Service.
 Farrell opposed trade unionism and refused to negotiate with unions in the 1919 steel industry strike.

-Personal life and demise
+Personal life and death

 In 1889, Farrell married Catherine McDermott of Brooklyn, New York City, New York.
-Among their children: John J. Farrell, the chairman of the board of the American South African Line; Mrs. Joseph P. Murray; Mrs. Luke D. Stapelton; James Augustine Farrell Jr. the president of the American South African Line; and Mrs. Richard J. Buck.
+Among their children: John J. Farrell, the chairman of the board of the American South African Line; Mrs. Joseph P. Murray; Mrs. Luke D. Stapelton; James A. Farrell, Jr. the president of the American South African Line; and Mrs. Richard J. Buck.

-Farrell died on March 28, 1943 in Manhattan, New York City.
-1,500 people attended the funeral mass at the Church of St. Ignatius Loyola on March 30, 1943 in Manhattan.
+Farrell died on March 28, 1943, in Manhattan, New York City.
+1,500 people attended the funeral mass at the Church of St. Ignatius Loyola on March 30, 1943, in Manhattan.

 Legacy

-Farrell, Pennsylvania is named after him.
+Farrell, Pennsylvania, is named after him.